Why Invest?

 Motivation and Belief:

-• There are numerous books that motivate individuals to embark on an investing journey.
+• Numerous books motivate individuals to embark on an investing journey.
 One such book is “The Millionaire Next Door.”

 • While “The Millionaire Next Door” is excellent, keep in mind that some of the data may be dated, as the book is over 20 years old.
 Belief in your investment strategy is half the battle.